google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-six.md

  - **Styling**: We'll consider visual design and look at some techniques for making the visual elements of the interface as flexible and usable as possible.

-Each of those topics could probably fill a whole course, so we won't be able to cover every aspect of creating accessible web sites.
+Each of those subjects could fill a whole course, so we won't cover every aspect of creating accessible web sites.
 However, we'll give you enough information to get started, and point you to some good places where you can learn more about each topic.